ubmit/varzea-api/README.md

 rake db:seed
 ```

-Now you are probably fine to run the Rails server.
-However, you should run at port 4000!
+You should run the Rails server at port 3000, so the standard `rails s` will work.
-Simply because the React's proxy is pointing torwards this port.

-`rails s -p 4000`

 Since I haven't setup something to start up the server and the client concurrently, you will need to start up the client manually,

 ```
 cd client

-yarn start
+react-native run-android
+# or
+react-native run-ios
 ```